The Draft Neighborhood Transportation Management Program was adopted by the Santa Barbara City Council on November 9, 2001.

 The objective of the Milpas Street Corridor Planning Effort is to discover community desires and needs for the future of Milpas Street, from Highway 101 to Canon Perdido Street.
 Specifically, City staff will request community feedback about walking, biking, traffic, parking, lighting, parkway trees, and landscaping needs.

-To improve pedestrian, bicycle, and traffic safety in Santa Barbara’s Westside and Lower West Neighborhoods, Public Works is conducting a bilingual outreach effort in 2019 to help the neighborhoods identify areas of concern and action steps to address those concerns.
+To improve pedestrian, bicycle, and traffic safety in Santa Barbara’s Westside and Lower West Neighborhoods, Public Works is conducting a bilingual outreach effort to help the neighborhoods identify areas of concern and action steps to address those concerns.

 The Listening Workshop was held in April 2019.
 An Approach Workshop was held in June 2019 to discuss the emerging proposals based on community feedback received at the Listening Workshop, online survey, and emailed comments.